-The compensation of the portfolio managers for the Fund is structured to enable the Adviser to attract and retain highly qualified professionals in a competitive environment.
-The portfolio managers receive a compensation package that includes a minimum draw or base salary, equity-based incentive compensation via awards of stock options and restricted stock, and incentive-based variable compensation based on a percentage of net revenue received by the Adviser for managing the Fund to the extent that the amount exceeds a minimum level of compensation.
-Net revenues are determined by deducting from gross investment management fees certain of the Firm's expenses (other than the respective portfolio manager's compensation) allocable to the Fund (the incentive-based variable compensation for managing other accounts is also based on a percentage of net revenues to the investment adviser for managing the account).
-The portfolio managers receive similar incentive-based variable compensation for managing other accounts for GAMCO based on gross revenue.
-The compensation for managing accounts that have a performance based fee will have two components.
-One component is based on a percentage of net revenues received by the adviser for managing the account.
-The second component is based on absolute performance of the account, with respect to which a percentage of the net performance fee is paid to the portfolio manager.
+The compensation of portfolio managers in the Gabelli organization is structured to enable the Adviser to attract and retain highly qualified professionals in a competitive environment.
+The portfolio managers of the Fund receive a compensation package that includes a minimum draw or base salary, equity based incentive compensation via awards of stock options and restricted stock, and incentive based variable compensation based on a percentage of net revenues received by the Adviser for managing the Fund to the extent that the amount exceeds a minimum level of compensation.
+Net revenues are determined by deducting from gross investment management fees certain of the Firm's expenses (other than the portfolio manager's compensation) allocable to the Fund.
+Additionally, Mr. Howard Ward receives similar incentive based variable compensation for managing other accounts within GAMCO Asset Management Inc., based on gross revenues.
 These methods of compensation are based on the premise that superior long term performance in managing a portfolio should be rewarded with higher compensation as a result of growth of assets through appreciation and net investment activity.
-The level of equity-based incentive and incentive-based variable compensation is based on an evaluation by the Adviser's parent, GAMI, of quantitative and qualitative performance evaluation criteria.
+Equity based incentive compensation is based on an evaluation by the Adviser's parent, GAMI, of quantitative and qualitative performance evaluation criteria.